 Employees who possess high emotional intelligence are often more successful in their jobs, and can make a significant impact on their teams and organizations.

-Here's an overview of the signs of high EI at work.
+Here's an overview of some of the signs of high EI at work.

 1. Good communication skills